 We contacted through social networks (a tweet here, a like over there, “I read your article”, “good luck for the concert”, “what a great picture!” and emoticons among all).
 One day, Antonio had an express visit to Madrid and wrote to me so we could finally meet.
 We met in a downtown cafeteria and in just one hour, we shaped the world.
 Everything flowed, he told me how he met Elvira Lindo and Munoz Molina, we talked about music, our careers, our teachers, our friends in common and especially how we like to work.
 We corresponded on the need to share music, talk, discuss, think, and grow with a musical partner.
 We decided that with time and doing well we would make music together.

 I went home happy and excited, I think he did too because five days after our meeting, he called me.
-He had many chamber concerts coming and the quartet, with which he was going to play them, had issues on the dates.
+He had many chamber concerts coming and the quartet, with which he was going to play them, had issues on those dates.
 He offered me to set a program together.
-This meant a great effort on working and traveling, juggling busy schedules, assemble a very demanding trio repertoire in a very short time… anyways, what we said we did not want to do.
+This meant a great effort on working and travelling, juggling busy schedules, assemble a very demanding trio repertoire in a very short time, in short, all we had said we did not want to do.
 But with such enthusiasm, I obviously accepted!

-Sometimes life weaves its way, and shows different possibilities than the ones we imagine, and these opportunities occasionally become great beginnings.
-This is what happened to Antonio and I. This way (unexpected, exciting and willing to start a path) our duet, Azquinezer-Galera, was born.
+Sometimes life weaves its way, and shows other possibilities than the ones we imagine, and these opportunities occasionally become great beginnings.
+This is what happened to Antonio and me.
+This way, unexpected and exciting, our duet, Azquinezer-Galera, was born.